ChromiumOS Developer Guide

 $ cd ~/chromiumos

-$ repo init -u https://chromium.googlesource.com/chromiumos/manifest -b main
+$ repo init -u https://chromium.googlesource.com/chromiumos/manifest -b stable

 $ repo sync -j4